Nodix01/massar-watcher/README.md

 ![License](https://img.shields.io/badge/License-MIT-green)
 ![Status](https://img.shields.io/badge/status-active-success)

-A lightweight Python utility that monitors the Morocco Massar portal and alerts you as soon as it becomes reachable during periods of heavy traffic.
+A lightweight Python utility that monitors the Morocco Massar portal and notifies you as soon as it becomes reachable during periods of heavy traffic.

 ## Screenshot